What do we know about the coronavirus? | DW | 23.12.2020

 Remdesivir is the only pharmaceutical drug that has been shown to shorten the course of the disease.
 This is why it was hotly contested on the market.

-But it is not a miracle cure.
+But it's not a miracle cure.
 It shortens the healing process by a few days in patients who receive oxygen, but it does not improve their chances of survival.
-Meanwhile, the WHO advises against Remdesivir for hospitalized COVID-19 patients.
+Meanwhile, the World Health Organization has advised against remdesivir for hospitalized COVID-19 patients.

 Doctors are also trying to use other drugs that are already on the market to combat the coronavirus.
-These include the anti-inflammatory dexamethasone , the RNA polymerase inhibitor Avigan and the malaria drug hydroxylchloroquine.
-The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxylchloroquine has been shown to be ineffective and may even possibly be dangerous.
+These include the anti-inflammatory dexamethasone , the RNA polymerase inhibitor Avigan and the malaria drug hydroxychloroquine.
+The efficacy and safety of the first two drugs has not yet been conclusively proven, while hydroxychloroquine has been shown to be ineffective and may even be dangerous.

-The first usable vaccines came on the market in the USA and EU in December 2020.
+The first usable vaccines came on the market in the United States and EU in December.
 More are expected to be authorized in 2021.

 Mass production and launching effective vaccination campaigns is the main challenge for the pharmaceutical industry and health authorities.
 Gene-based RNA vaccines, which can be produced relatively quickly, have an advantage here.